filecoin-project/lotus-docs/content/en/storage-providers/curio/design/index.md

 ### Poller
 Poller is a simple loop that fetches pending tasks periodically according to predefined durations (100ms), or until a graceful exit is initiated by the context.
 Once the pending tasks are fetched from the database, it attempts to schedule all the tasks on the Curio node.
 This attempt will result in one of the following results:
-1. Task is accepted
+- Task is accepted
-2. Task is not scheduled as machine is busy
+- Task is not scheduled as machine is busy
-3. Task is not accepted as machine handle the specified Task
+- Task is not accepted as the node's CanAccept (defined by the task) elects not to handle the specified Task

 If the task is accepted during a polling cycle, the wait time before the next cycle is equal to 100ms.
 But if the task is not scheduled for any reason the poller will retry after 3 seconds.
-Also, if the elapsed time since the last follow-up of tasks in the database exceeds FOLLOW_FREQUENCY, the followWorkInDB function is called.

 ### Task Decision Logic
 For each task type a machine can handle, it first checks if the machine has enough capacity to execute the said task.